Interview with Jacqueline Phillips, Head of Global Marketing at Kommo.

 She takes us through some important tips on building a digital pipeline:

-Always start with a spreadsheet“Think of it as your sketchpad.
-It will help you come up with a very clear plan before you build anything.”
+- Always start with a spreadsheet.
+“Think of it as your sketchpad.
+It will help you develop a clear plan before building anything.”

 Using the CRM for marketing